ysmik132-lgtmbu/VivaJava/src/src/Q5/Readme.txt

+Bhudev katawal BIT Section "P".
+116237

 A university student management system demonstrating object-oriented instantiation with a base Student class containing fields (name, marks) and a display() method, separate from the main execution class.
 The program creates multiple distinct Student objects using the new keyword and accesses their internal data using the dot (.) operator, showcasing proper object lifecycle management.